AyushSinghRawat-hub/Databricks-Resource-Deletion-App/README.md

 Usage

+Run the App:
-Run the App:streamlit run app.py
+streamlit run app.py

 The app opens in your browser at http://localhost:8501.

 Configure the App:

 In the sidebar, enter your Databricks Workspace URL (e.g., https://adb-1234567890.cloud.databricks.com).
 Enter your Personal Access Token (generated in Databricks under User Settings).
 Optionally, enable Advanced Options: